kiba/Writings/fac/chp28_the_summoned_dwarf.md

 "Good.
 Now I must sleep."

-MacMuffin, feeling safe and secure jumped into bed without a thought.
+MacMuffin, feeling safe and secure, jumped into bed without a thought.
 Before long, he snored away in a deep sleep.

 With no recording and no eyewitness, the body of Mack MacMuffin wrinkled away, disappearing into thin air.